jk31/jk31.github.io/_posts/2020-02-15-kernel-image.md

 Let us assume that we don't know how to implement padding, or we just are lazy and don't want to have it.
 How can I know that the combination of my kernel and the strides fit to the image, so that we don't need a padding.
 There is a formula that can help us.

 $$
-Output_x = \frac{Input_x + 2\cdot Padding_x - Kernel_x}{strides} + 1
+Output_x = \frac{Input_x + 2\cdot Padding_x- Kernel_x}{strides} + 1
 $$

-If your image is 100 pixel wide, your kernel has a width of 3 and the strides are set to 1, the width of your output will be 98.
+If your image is 100 pixel wide, your kernel has a width of 3 and the strides are set to 1, the width of your output (*Output_x*) will be 98.
 This number is not a floating number but an integer.
 This means that you don't need a padding in form of columns.
 You can do the same for the vertical length.
 If one of the output dimensions is a floating number you need some padding.
 Technically you could also cut your image so that it fits, but this sounds like cheating.
 You may also notice that the output is smaller than the input.
 This means that we will use some information, right?
 That's correct but absolutely not a problem for a CNN.
 Why?
 That's complicated and not neccesary here.

+### Setting Image and Kernel

 Ok, let's implement this in Python.
 The output of the code cells is written in the comments indicated by `#`.
 The only libraries that you need here are